kubernetes/kops/docs/gossip.md

 # Gossip DNS

-Gossip-based clusters uses a peer-to-peer network for propagating the K8s API address instead of normal DNS.
+Gossip-based clusters use a peer-to-peer network instead of externally hosted DNS for propagating the K8s API address.
-This means that no hosted zone is needed for the cluster.
+This means that an externally hosted DNS service is not needed.

-Gossip does not suffer potential disruptions due to the DNS TTL as the propagation is almost instant.
+Gossip does not suffer potential disruptions due to out of date records in DNS caches as the propagation is almost instant.

-Gossip is also the only option if you want to deploy a cluster in any of the China of GovCloud AWS regions as Route 53 is not available there.
+Gossip is also the only option if you want to deploy a cluster in any of the AWS regions without Route 53, such as the China and GovCloud ones.

 ## Configuring a cluster to use Gossip

-The only thing you need to do in order to use gossip-based DNS is to use the `k8s.local` suffix for the cluster domain name.
+In order to use gossip-based DNS,  configure the cluster domain name to end with `.k8s.local`.

 ## Accessing the cluster